 Our nerves start to misbehave due to the freeze outside.
 They become extremely hypersensitive to the change in temperature.
 The pain signals travelling along nerves from a joint are amplified in the brain by signals carried on separate nerves called sympathetic nerves, which are a part of the body’s system for maintaining its internal functioning without us having to think about it.

-During winters, these nerves constrict blood vessels in the limbs, to minimise heat loss and help keep the core of the body where vital organs are, warm.
+During winters, these nerves constrict blood vessels in the limbs, to minimize heat loss and help keep the core of the body where vital organs are, warm.
 But, due to the cold weather, the nerves around joints become very much active, leading to an increase in the pain a person feels.

 Joint fluid thickness